Grocery shopping on a budget feels restricting sometimes. But you can feed your family well using less money than you

 Try to feed your family on “just” $5 per person per day.
 When I did the math, my mouth dropped.

-Now, I try to spend $300 or less when I shop for groceries every 2 weeks.
-So for me, feeding my family at $5 per person per day wouldn’t be a challenge.
+Feeding my family at $5 per person per day was no challenge.
 Shoot, we could have steak on that budget!

 Grocery Shopping on a Budget